linode/docs/docs/websites/ror/ror-with-unicorn-and-nginx-on-ubuntu-14-04.md

         sudo make install

-##Install Rails
+##Install and create Rails application

+1. Install rails on the server using `gem`:

         sudo gem install rails

-##Create Rails application

-Before creating our project, we should move to the home directory:
+2. Before creating our project, we should move to the home directory:

         cd

-1. Create a new rails project.
+3. Create a new rails project.
 We will be using `example` as our project name:

         rails new example

-2. Move to the project directory:
+4. Move to the project directory:

         cd example

-##Install Unicorn
+##Install and configure Unicorn

+1. Install Unicorn on the server using `gem`:

         sudo gem install unicorn

-##Configure Unicorn

-Create the file `config/unicorn.rb` which contains unicorn configuration and paste the following configuration in the file.
+2. Create the file `config/unicorn.rb` which contains unicorn configuration and paste the following configuration in the file.

 {: .file}
 /home/username/example/config/unicorn.rb